elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is any literal, compile the term given the rider (literal); exit.`

-`Abort with "_I expected a term hereabouts but all I found was '_" then the rider's token then "_'._" and the rider.`
+`abort with "I expected a term hereabouts but all I found was '_" then the rider's token then "_'._" and the rider.`

 178. This guy deals with terms that have a minus sign in front of them: